yWorks/yfiles-angular-integration-basic/integration-howto.md

 1. Add yFiles for HTML as npm dependency to the created project:

-   - If you have a fresh yFiles for HTML package, you need to `npm pack` the library first by running `npm pack` in `<yfiles-package>/lib/es-module/`.
-This creates a tar-ball that can be installed as npm dependency in other projects.
+   - If you have a fresh yFiles for HTML package, you need to `npm pack` the library first by running `npm pack` in `<yfiles-package>/lib/es-modules/`.
+This creates a tarball that can be installed as npm dependency in other projects.
 See also [Working with the yFiles npm Module](https://docs.yworks.com/yfileshtml/#/dguide/yfiles_npm_module#yfiles_npm_module).

      Note: This sample project runs `npm pack` as `preinstall` script in the `package.json`.